Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Methods

 The most important direction of innovation in natural language processing (NLP) of the last ten years has been the development of \textit{distributional semantics} into a framework which underlies almost all processing models in NLP.
 This idea reached its current form through four major phases.

-In the first phase, distributional semantics, built on ideas from structuralist semantics \parencite{Firth1957}, was developed into an approach that aimed at capturing the meaning of target words by counting co-occurrences of these target words with words in their context.
-This naturally corresponds to a representations of words as context vectors (or \textit{embeddings}), and of semantic similarity as a measure of contextual similarity between words \parencite{miller91:contextual}.
+In the first phase, distributional semantics, built on ideas from structuralist semantics (\cite{firth_1957}), was developed into an approach that aimed at capturing the meaning of target words by counting co-occurrences of these target words with words in their context.
+This naturally corresponds to a representation of words as context vectors (or \textit{embeddings}), and of semantic similarity as a measure of contextual similarity between words (\cite{miller_1991}).

 In the second phase, the construction of such embeddings moved from explicit context counting to the use of neural language models.
-Such language models are presented with a textual prefix (``holiday on Sri \dots'') and have the task of predicting the subsequent token (``Lanka'').
-When trained to do so on large text corpora, the learned parameters of such language models are essentially word embeddings \parencite{Mikolov:2013:DRW:2999792.2999959}.
+Such language models are presented with a textual prefix (`holiday on Sri \dots’) and have the task of predicting the subsequent token (`Lanka’).
+When trained to do so on large text corpora, the learned parameters of such language models are essentially word embeddings (\cite{mikolov_2013}).

-The next phase involved the introduction of the so-called transformer architecture, which introduces to ability to make word embeddings sensitive on their context: e.g., ``root'' receives a different embedding in the phrase ``root canal'' than in the phrase ``square root''.
-The resulting \textit{contextualized} language models can account for lexical ambiguity in a principled fashion \parencite{devlin19:_bert}.
+The next phase involved the introduction of the so-called transformer architecture, which introduces the ability to make word embeddings sensitive to their context: e.g., `root’ receives a different embedding in the phrase `root canal’ than in the phrase `square root’.
+The resulting \textit{contextualized} language models can account for lexical ambiguity in a principled fashion (\cite{devlin_2019}).
 Model families of this type, such as BERT, have shown to be applicable to almost all standard tasks in NLP by obtaining word embeddings for an input text, aggregating these embeddings to obtain a text embedding (e.g. simply by averaging), and passing the aggregate through a very simple decision mechanism -- e.g., a single-layer neural network with two output units which directly corresponds to a logistic regression model over the text embedding.
-Such models are typically trained in two phases: first the language model is 'pre-trained' on a large amount of unlabeled text, then the decision layer is 'fine-tuned' on a comparatively small amount of task-specific labeled text.
+Such models are typically trained in two phases: First the language model is `pre-trained’ on a large amount of unlabeled text, then the decision layer is `fine-tuned’ on a comparatively small amount of task-specific labeled text.